miklos-debug/Project-Books/README.md

 - If `npm install` fails with a registry or SSL error, retry on a new network or ensure corporate proxies are configured.
 - If Supabase CLI commands fail, confirm the CLI is installed (`supabase --version`) and that Docker is running (required for local DB).
 - To reset everything, rerun the commands from Step 4.
+- On macOS, the terminal may remind you that the default shell is now `zsh`.
+You can keep using the provided commands as-is; you do **not** need to run `chsh` or change shells to continue.

 ### Admin notes
 - Content management lives under `/content` (list, create, edit) and feed controls live under `/segments`.